oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/svalbard.md

 territory of Norway; administered by the Polar Department of the Ministry of Justice, through a governor (sysselmann) residing in Longyearbyen, Spitsbergen; by treaty (9 February 1920), sovereignty was awarded to Norway

 ### 首都
-- `name`: Longyearbyen
+- `名稱`: Longyearbyen
-- `geographic coordinates`: 78 13 N, 15 38 E
+- `地理坐標`: 78 13 N, 15 38 E
-- `time difference`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
-- `daylight saving time`: +1hr, begins last Sunday in March; ends last Sunday in October
+- `日光節約時間`: +1hr, begins last Sunday in March; ends last Sunday in October
-- `etymology`: the name in Norwegian means Longyear Town; the site was established by and named after John LONGYEAR, whose Arctic Coal Company began mining operations there in 1906
+- `语源学`: the name in Norwegian means Longyear Town; the site was established by and named after John LONGYEAR, whose Arctic Coal Company began mining operations there in 1906

 ### 獨立性
 none (territory of Norway)